Notice

 Teaching History Day

-The CMHD Teacher’s Guide will help you integrate History Day in your classroom.
+The CMHD Teacher’s Guide (PDF) will help you integrate History Day in your classroom.
 From understanding the different History Day project categories to writing a thesis statement and building the final project, there is something in this guide to cover every part of the History Day process.
 Check it out and let us know what you think!

 Looking for Google versions of handouts?
 Check out our Drive folder of student handouts here.
 Just “make a copy” of the files you would like to use to get started.